What is the Difference Between Czech and Slovak?

 The medieval period in Slovakia:

-The Habsburg empire is the informal and unofficial term used by many people to refer to the central European monarchy that ruled over a collection of lands from the 13th century to 1918.
+The Habsburg Empire is the informal and unofficial term many people use to refer to the central European monarchy that ruled over a collection of lands from the 13th century to 1918.

 The Slovaks comprised one of the smaller nationalities in the multi-ethnic Habsburg Empire.
-In 1910 around 2.1 million people professed their adherence to the Slovakian linguistic group, 3.8 % of the population of the total Habsburg Monarchy.
-In the late 19th century, 70 % of the Slovaks worked on the land, still characterized in this region mainly by the smallest of smallhold farms and outdated production methods and technologies.
+In 1910, around 2.1 million people professed their adherence to the Slovakian linguistic group, 3.8 % of the population of the total Habsburg Monarchy.
+In the late 19th century, 70 % of the Slovaks worked on the land, which is still characterized in this region mainly by the smallest of smallholder farms and outdated production methods and technologies.

-The Communist Party of Slovakia is a communist party in Slovakia, formed in 1992 through the merger of the Communist Party of Slovakia – 91 and the Communist League of Slovakia.
+The Communist Party of Slovakia is a communist party in Slovakia.
+It was formed in 1992 through the merger of the Communist Party of Slovakia—91 and the Communist League of Slovakia.

 Let’s see some of the communist leaders: